qingkaikong/blog/2017_14_nice_python_features/README.md

 ### lambda function

-I like lambda funciton, especially use it to define some simple funcitons.
+I like lambda function, especially use it to define some simple functions.

 ```python